RenzeLou/RenzeLou.github.io/_pages/about.md

 I am now a senior undergraduate student at Zhejiang University City College (ZUCC).
 Meanwhile, I'm also a research assistant under the guidance of Prof. [Lin Sun](http://jsxy.zucc.edu.cn/art/2020/4/8/art_2788_194362.html) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
 Barring accidents, I should receive my B.Eng.
 Degree in the coming year.

-I used to have a research internship at TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
+I used to have a research internship at Tsinghua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 Besides, I worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.

 My main research fields include but are not limited to **Information Extraction** and **Pre-trained Language Model**.